 Rod and Staff: Preparing for Usefulness – I did this with my eldest son a few years ago.
 We never got all the way through the book because it is very tedious.
 It’s thorough, but tedious.

 Vocabulary from Classical Roots – This book series was recommended in The Well-Trained Mind and we’ve had good success with it in giving kids the tools they need to understand English vocabulary.
-My three older boys will be working through some book in the series, and I think it’s helped with their SAT performance.
+My three older boys have worked through the books in the series, and I think it’s helped with their SAT performance.

 Ah, foreign language.
 This is a subject near and dear to my heart.
-And also one that gets the short end of the stick at our house.
-I’m hoping to remedy that this year.
+And also one that’s been difficult to manage.